-8. Electives
+7. Electives

-Electives should include any college-level math prerequisites (Math &141 or &142, if needed).
+The remaining credits should be planned with the help of an advisor based on the requirements of the specific discipline at the baccalaureate institution the student selects to attend.
 See your SVC advisor for specific courses recommended for your major; check with your 4-year university for world-language requirements.
-A maximum of five non-transferable "gray area" credits may be applied toward the 90-credit minimum for the degree
+A maximum of five non-transferable "gray area" credits may be applied toward the 90-credit minimum for the degree.